 There were 29 area schools, 1,120 students, 59 teachers, 101 parents and 208 volunteers that had a hand in making the Big Sioux Water Festival successful.

 Youth attended presentations and exhibit hall.
-Amanda Stade (SDSU Extension State 4-H Events Management Coordinator), led Thunderstorm on the Plains presentation at University Student Union; Sonia Mack (SDSU Extension 4-H Youth Program Advisor, Brookings), taught Terrific Terrarium at the Edgar S. McFadden Biostress Lab, Sara Koepke (SDSU Extension 4-H Youth Program Advisor, Grant) and county 4-H youth showcased aquatic robotics as part of the exhibit hall in the University Student Union, and Maria Feldhaus (SDSU Extension 4-H Youth Program Advisor, Miner); Hilary Rossow (SDSU Extension State 4-H Animal Projects Coordinator), Jodi Loehrer (SDSU Extension 4-H Youth Program Advisor, Codington), and Mary Claire Roudabush (SDSU Extension 4-H Youth Program Advisor, Kingsbury & Hamlin) served as guides and chaperones.
+Amanda Stade (SDSU Extension State 4-H Events Management Coordinator), led Thunderstorm on the Plains presentation at University Student Union; Sonia Mack (SDSU Extension 4-H Youth Program Advisor, Brookings), taught Terrific Terrarium at the Edgar S. McFadden Biostress Lab, Sara Koepke (SDSU Extension 4-H Youth Program Advisor, Grant) and county 4-H youth showcased aquatic robotics as part of the exhibit hall in the University Student Union, and Maria Feldhaus (SDSU Extension 4-H Youth Program Advisor, Miner); Hilary Rossow (former SDSU Extension State 4-H Animal Projects Coordinator), Jodi Loehrer (SDSU Extension 4-H Youth Program Advisor, Codington), and Mary Claire Roudabush (SDSU Extension 4-H Youth Program Advisor, Kingsbury & Hamlin) served as guides and chaperones.

 The Big Sioux Water Festival is a collaboration between East Dakota Water Development District and a SDSU professor.